FAQ

 For a student in a standard double, a fee of $7,250 would be placed on their CUNYfirst account in August, and then again in January.
 Payment dates coincide with the dates tuition is due.

 The Housing Fee for each semester (amount dependent upon the type of room are assigned) will be placed on your CUNYfirst account.
-Only the security deposit is to be paid via wire transfer.
 Please do not send your housing fee by wire transfer as it could potentially cause delays and result in a Bursar hold placed on your account.

 - I am confirmed for housing and have paid all of my fees, when do I get to move in?